juxor/afaq/markdown/secB4.md

 That this thought experiment reflects the way capitalism operates is clear.
-Little wonder anarchists have echoed Proudhon's complaint that _"our large capitalist associations [are] organised in the spirit of commercial and industrial feudalism."_ [**Selected Writings of Pierre-Joseph Proudhon**, p.
+Little wonder anarchists have echoed Proudhon's complaint that _"our large capitalist associations [are] organised in the spirit of commercial and industrial feudalism."_ [ **Selected Writings of Pierre-Joseph Proudhon** , p.
 72] Ironically, rather than deny the anarchist claim, defenders of capitalism have tried to convince us that such a regime is liberty incarnate.
 Yet the statist nature of private property can be seen in (right-wing) "Libertarian" (i.e. "classical" liberal) works representing the extremes of laissez-faire
 capitalism:

-> _ "[I]f one starts a private town, on land whose acquisition did not and does not violate the Lockean proviso [of non-aggression], persons who chose to move there or later remain there would have no **right** to a say in how the town was run, unless it was granted to them by the decision procedures for the town which the owner had established."_ [Robert Nozick, **Anarchy, State and Utopia**, p.
+> _"[I]f one starts a private town, on land whose acquisition did not and does
+> not violate the Lockean proviso [of non-aggression], persons who chose to
+> move there or later remain there would have no **right** to a say in how the
+> town was run, unless it was granted to them by the decision procedures for
+> the town which the owner had established."_ [Robert Nozick, **Anarchy, State
+> and Utopia** , p.
 270]

 This is voluntary feudalism, nothing more.
 And, indeed, it was.
 Such private towns have existed, most notably the infamous company towns of US history.
 Howard Zinn summarises the conditions of such "private towns" in the Colorado mine fields:

-> _ "Each mining camp was a feudal dominion, with the company acting as lord and master.
-Every camp had a marshal, a law enforcement officer paid by the company.
+> _"Each mining camp was a feudal dominion, with the company acting as lord
+> and master.
+Every camp had a marshal, a law enforcement officer paid by the
+> company.
 The 'laws' were the company's rules.
-Curfews were imposed, 'suspicious' strangers were not allowed to visit the homes, the company store had a monopoly on goods sold in the camp.
-The doctor was a company doctor, the schoolteachers hired by the company . . .
-Political power in Colorado rested in the hands of those who held economic power.
-This meant that the authority of Colorado Fuel &amp; Iron and other mine operators was virtually supreme . .
+Curfews were imposed,
+> 'suspicious' strangers were not allowed to visit the homes, the company
+> store had a monopoly on goods sold in the camp.
+The doctor was a company
-.
+> doctor, the schoolteachers hired by the company . . .
+Political power in
+> Colorado rested in the hands of those who held economic power.
+This meant
+> that the authority of Colorado Fuel & Iron and other mine operators was
+> virtually supreme . . .
 Company officials were appointed as election judges.
-Company-dominated coroners and judges prevented injured employees from collecting damages."_
+> Company-dominated coroners and judges prevented injured employees from
-[**The Colorado Coal Strike, 1913-14**, pp. 9-11]
+> collecting damages."_ [ **The Colorado Coal Strike, 1913-14** , pp. 9-11]

 Unsurprisingly, when the workers rebelled against this tyranny, they were evicted from their homes and the private law enforcement agents were extremely